AutodeskGames/stingray-docs/source/interactive_help/playtesting/optimize_memory.md

 -	Avoid creating large numbers of full userdata objects, like `stingray.Raycast`.

--	If you save temporary objects like `Vector3` and `Quaternion` across frames during the game using "box" objects like `Vector3Box` and `QuaternionBox`, try to create the boxes in a reusable pool at initialization time in order to avoid repeatedly creating new instances on the heap during the game.
+-	If you save temporary objects like `Vector3` and `Quaternion` across multiple frames by using "box" objects like `Vector3Box` and `QuaternionBox`, try to create the boxes in a reusable pool at initialization time in order to avoid repeatedly creating new instances on the heap.
 See also ~{ Object lifetimes and userdata binding }~.

 -	Use the typical best practices for coding in Lua to avoid placing too much strain on the built-in garbage collection system.
 For example, avoid concatenating strings together in loops; instead, insert the string fragments into a table and concatenate it once.